The Team

 VP of Membership:

-VP of Communication:
+VP of Communications:

 VP of Business and Finance:

-VP of Events:
+VP of Team Events:

 VP of Alumni Affairs: